mtruel/projet_NN/doc/source/conclusion.rst

 Conclusion
 ==================

-We suceeded in implenting the first neural network which guesses the number of inner nodes in a given polygon.
+We suceeded in implementing the first neural network which guesses the number of inner nodes in a given polygon.
 The second network which has to guess the location of these nodes has still to be finished.
 The third network has yet to be implemented.